airbytehq/airbyte/docs/operator-guides/using-custom-connectors.md

 This guide focuses on the second approach and assumes the following:
 * You followed our other guides and tutorials about connector developments.
 * You finished your connector development, running it locally on an Airbyte development instance.
-* You want to deploy this connector to a production Airbyte instance running on a VM with docker-compose or on a Kubernetes cluster.
+* You want to deploy this connector to a production Airbyte instance running on a VM with docker compose or on a Kubernetes cluster.

 If you prefer video tutorials, [we recorded a demo about uploading connectors images to a GCP Artifact Registry](https://www.youtube.com/watch?v=4YF20PODv30&ab_channel=Airbyte).